Fast primal-dual algorithm via dynamical system for a linearly constrained convex optimization problem: Numerical experiments

-In this section, we test the proposed primal dual algorithms on solving the linearly constrained $\ell_1-\ell_2$ minimization problem and the nonnegative linearly constrained quadratic programming problem.
-The numerical results demonstrate the validity and superior performance of our algorithms over some existing accelerated algorithms.
+In this section, we test Algorithm \ref{al:al1} on solving the linearly constrained $\ell_1-\ell_2$ minimization problem.
+The numerical results demonstrate the validity and superior performance of our algorithm over some existing accelerated algorithms.